Home > Articles by: sonia

 But…

-Images lacking alt-text try to impress rather than communicate.
+Images lacking alt-text try to impress rather than connect.

 Now, you have the advantage.